Clostridium ljungdahlii

 Clostridium ljungdahlii is an anaerobic, rod-shaped, motile, endospore-forming, gram-positive bacterium.
-It is named after the biochemist Lars G. Ljungdahl.
+It is named after the Swedish biochemist Lars G. Ljungdahl.
 When originally harvested from the waste matter of animals, it tended to produce acetate with respect to ethanol, but a major undertaking to increase the ethanol-to-acetate ratio was initiated.
 A 1993 publication by researchers from the University of Arkansas, in cooperation with Oak Ridge National Laboratories, showed results from a series of continuous reactor studies caused a major change in the bacterium's preference for ethanol production, which increased from <0.1 g/L to 1.8 g/L in a continuous stirred tank reactor.

 This species can ferment certain components of syngas into ethanol.
 It also possesses properties of electrosynthesis, producing acetate on cathodes.